 Where Can I Get the COVID Vaccine?

-Healthcare workers and residents of long-term care facilities should check with their institutions about when and where they can get vaccinated.
-Everyone else should look to get the vaccine through select pharmacies such as Walgreen’s and CVS, Walmart, Target, Publix, Kroger, hospitals, clinics, doctor’s offices, and more, according to CNET.
-Some mass distribution sites also give out vaccines to eligible groups at locations such as school gymnasiums, NFL stadiums, and even Disneyland.
+Look to get the vaccine through select pharmacies such as Walgreen’s and CVS, Walmart, Target, Publix, Kroger, hospitals, clinics, doctor’s offices, and more.
+Mass distribution sites also give out vaccines at locations such as school gymnasiums, NFL stadiums, and even Disneyland.

 If you’re eligible for a COVID-19 vaccine but having trouble finding an appointment, there are resources available to help.
 The Washington Post has a useful guide, which you can find here.
 You can find six more tips from a vaccine appointment master here.